Triton-Robotics-Training/Embedded-Week-0/week0.md

 ### Logistics

-As an embedded member, we will have weekly meetings in person starting Fall.

-We will be scheduling multiple meetings, in the past we've had 3, and you are expected to make at minimum one, but optimally two each week.
-I do not cap the meetings on time.

-For online, we'll have one midweek a week for me to go over the material.
+There will be weekly meetings, both online and in person.
+The shcedule is TBD and announced on Discord.

 ### Prerequisites